andrei021/100-days-of-code/r1-log.md

 I've done the last 4 exercises of section 4 (Expressions, Statements, Code blocks, Methods and more) in Java Masterclass course.

 ### Day 7
-I've started section 5 (Control flow statements) and learned to use the switch statement.
-I have also done 2 exercises :aries:
+• I've started section 5 (Control flow statements) and learned to use the switch statement;
+• Undestood what break statement does;
+• I have also done 2 exercises :aries:

 ### Day 8
 Learned the for statement and completed 2 exercises.

+### Day 9
+• Learned the while and do-while statements;
+• Completed 1 exercise;
+• Understood how continue statement works in a loop.